CodeKini/CodeKini/README.md

 - 💞️ I’m looking to collaborate on AI stuff
 - 📫 How to reach me: by snail mail
 - 😄 Pronouns: she/her/queen
-- ⚡ Fun fact: I once had a date with 3 blue men and we ate twinkies.
+- ⚡ Fun fact: I once had a date with 3 blue men and we ate Twinkies.

 <!---
 CodeKini/CodeKini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.